Property tax bills

 - Common exemptions include the STAR exemption, Senior Citizens exemption and Veterans exemption.

 - If you receive the Basic or Enhanced STAR exemption, the amount of your savings is listed on the bill and is used to decrease the amount you owe.
-STAR is calculated differently from other exemptions due to the 2% cap on STAR savings.

 Tax rate for each taxing jurisdiction